 The CCAC assessment process has revealed that student learning takes place across all assessed SLOs.
 For example, for SLO 6b Vocation, in the 2018-19 Core Curriculum Assessment Report, we note that senior performance improved over freshman performance (65% of senior placed in the top two categories and 96% placed in the top three categories; 54% of first years placed in the top two categories and 74% placed in the top three categories).
 That said, students commonly do not support their arguments using data or facts.
 In addition, there is often a gap between what faculty hope that the Core is accomplishing and what faculty are actually teaching in the Core courses.
-To address these issues, a reporting process to close the feedback loop is being used in the Core assessment process (e.g., the 2018-19 Core Curriculum Assessment Report includes the CCC feedback).
+To address these issues, a reporting process to close the feedback loop is being used in the CCC feedback).
 In 2020-2021, Xavier is working to strengthen the collaboration between the CCAC and the CCC, as well as communication and response with the faculty, since their teaching of the Core has the most impact on assessment results.